Birding in Punta Gorda/Englewood Beach

 7. Ann & Chuck Dever Memorial Regional Park

-Exploring the two significant wetlands of the Ann & Chuck Dever Memorial Regional Park will reward birders with sightings of Glossy Ibis, Roseate Spoonbills, and Snowy Egrets, to name just a few species.
+The Ann & Chuck Dever Memorial Regional Park protects two significant wetlands.
+With 120 acres of land, birders might spot Glossy Ibis, Roseate Spoonbills and Snowy Egrets, to name just a few species.

-Two boardwalks lead to observational platforms on Lemon Lake, the better to enjoy the amazing variety of birds who inhabit the lake and the surrounding areas.
+The two observation platforms on Lemon Lake are best for enjoying the amazing variety of birds that inhabit the lake and the surrounding areas.

-Regardless of your birding experience, getting out and about to observe and enjoy birds of all feathers is a tremendous way to spend some time, naturally!
+Regardless of your birding experience, getting out to observe and enjoy birds of all feathers is a tremendous way to spend some time, naturally!